Nackloose/PCMCL/LISCENSE.md

-Here is a refined version of the **Commercially Permissive Meaningful Contribution License (CPMCL) Version 2.3** that integrates these new suggestions for revocation, dual-licensing compatibility, and streamlined redistribution terms, while also clarifying cross-project contribution conditions.

----

 **Commercially Permissive Meaningful Contribution License (CPMCL) Version 2.3**

 **Disclaimer:** THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTIES OF ANY SORT, WHETHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.
 HOLDERS OF COPYRIGHT, AUTHORS, OR MAINTAINERS SHALL NOT BE LIABLE FOR ANY CLAIMS, DAMAGES, OR OTHER LIABILITIES, IN CONNECTION WITH THE SOFTWARE OR ITS USAGE.